 Terra cotta bodies typically develop richer color at cone 03 and fire much stronger.
-Glazes melt better and thus micro-bubbles pass through easier, this produces better transparency and a more brilliant surface.
+Glazes, of course, melt better and micro-bubbles should pass through easier.
+But this happens only if the body has not begun to decompose (and therefore generate a lot more gases).
 Notice that crazing is beginning on the one of the left.
-But because of better body:glaze interface and development of better vitrification the one on the right is not crazing.
-Cone 03 is somewhat of a sweet-spot for this specific body, firing higher begins decomposition processes that generate gases that disrupt the surface.
-Needless to say, accurate firing is needed to fire at cone 03 with ongoing success.
+Apparently the improved body:glaze interface and the development of better vitrification reduces the problem.
+Cone 03 is somewhat of a sweet-spot for this specific body, however firing higher begins decomposition processes that generate gases that disrupt the surface.
+Needless to say, accurate firing is needed to fire at cone 03 for ongoing success.

 The term Terra Cotta can refer to a process or a kind of clay.
 Terra cotta clays are high in iron and available almost everywhere.
 While they vitrify at low temperatures, they are typically fired much lower than that and covered with colorful glazes.